BIGUDOM/exam-simulator/README.md

 👨‍💻 Author

-Built with ❤️ by Udom Blessing.
+Built with ❤️ by Udom Blessing. -->

-Udom Blessing is a seasoned Developer with focus on backend engineering....
-You can look him up or contact him via [Github](https://github.com/BIGUDOM) or [Instagram](https://www.instagram.com/udomblessing481?igsh=dnUxNjE2dThrZGk3&utm_source=qr)

-In order to contribute or to report any bug, kindly open a descriptive issue about the bug or contribution.

-Adding an example of the bug or the intended feature or fix, is a good way to create an issue.

-## License
-MIT